Belarus opposition figure detained at Ukraine border

 The Coordination Council was set up to ensure a peaceful transfer of power after President Alexander Lukashenko's main rival Svetlana Tikhanovskaya rejected his claim to have won an August 9 presidential election with 80 percent of the vote.

-The disputed election has sparked widespread protests and a harsh police crackdown that has seen several thousand people arrested.
+The disputed election has sparked widespread protests and a harsh police crackdown.

-Germany and Britain had on Monday demanded answers after Kolesnikova went missing and allies said she had been snatched off the streets by unidentified men in black.
+Germany and Britain had on Monday demanded answers after Kolesnikova went missing and allies said she had been snatched off the streets.

 Kolesnikova, 38, is the only one of the trio of women who fronted Tikhanovskaya's campaign to remain in Belarus.